-- Passwords must not be shared with anyone (including co-workers and supervisors), and must not be revealed or sent electronically. - Passwords shall not be written down or physically stored anywhere in the office.
+- Passwords must not be shared with anyone (including co-workers and supervisors), and must not be revealed or sent electronically. - Passwords shall not be written down or physically stored anywhere in the office. - Default installation passwords must be changed immediately after installation is complete. - When configuring password "hints," do not hint at the format of your password (e.g., "zip + middle name").
+Do not use the same password for more than one account, such as personal email or social networking account passwords for Company accounts. - Do not reveal or send a password via txt, email, or other electronic communication channel.

-Effective Date: 8-Mar-24 Doc Owner: Department Manager Parent Doc ID: MMP-0074 Division: All Department: ІТ Site: All Pg.
-17 of 29

-When configuring password "hints," do not hint at the format of your password (e.g., "zip + middle name").